 As many of our customers are aware, the EU’s General Data Protection Regulation (GDPR) came into effect on 25 May 2018 and South Africa’s Protection of Personal Information Act (POPIA) took effect on 1 July 2021.
 Many organisations have geared up to comply with their regulatory obligations under data protection law by these dates.
 We have done the same.
 We are committed to complying with our obligations in data protection law, including in our role as a data processor (or operator as it is called in South Africa) for our customers.

 What role does xneelo perform for you?

-What are the GDPR requirements?
+What are the data protection law requirements?

 As the controller, data protection law (such as the GDPR in the EU or POPIA in South Africa) requires you to conclude agreements with your processors when they process the personal data of your data subjects.
 Some customers require their processors to sign a Data Processing Agreement (DPA) to fulfil this requirement.

 At xneelo, we have taken the proactive step to update our Terms of Service in line with our requirements in data protection law.
 This means that you do not need to use a DPA because these requirements have been included in our Terms of Service under ‘Data Processing’ (clause 19).
 The clause describes the steps we take to ensure that we meet our processor obligations when we provide services to you.
 You can view our Terms of Service or find out more on our website’s Legal Centre.